 There are many aids available online helping to explain, by means of visualisations, the occurrance of resonance.
 However, I am not aware of any which put this phenomenon in the context of human-structure interaction.
 Because through my personal experience I found students, and civil engineers in general, perceptive to this idea, I decided to share the material I gathered in this respect.
 Please feel free to use it for non-commercial purposes, remembering to acknowledge the source! :) Here it comes...

 A dual outrigger pendulously supported platform was designed and built as part of my BEng final year project conducted at Heriot-Watt University in Edinburgh, Scotland.
 The platform was inspired by the earlier work by Allan McRobie, Guido Morgenthal, Joan Lasenby and Maurice Ringer , who built a large rig accommodating treamills for research on laterally-unstable bridges.
-Due to its smaller scale, my platform only enabled a single person to step on the spot, i.e. alternately raise their legs but without forward progression.
+Due to its smaller scale, my platform only enabled a single person to step on the spot, i.e. alternately raise and drop their legs but without forward progression.
 Two features were implemented enabling the damping and mass of the platform to be augmented.
 This was achieved by incorporating an adjustable friction bearing and a sleeve placed under the deck accommodating heavy plates, respectively.

 The platofrm effectively behaved as a single degree of freedom system.
 This is to say that its arrangement could be deduced by measuring its motion at a single point.
 This presents an excellent opportunity to consider, at its simplest form, the phenomenon of resonance.